Maintenance Maintenance — Can I Swim in Pool After Getting a Tattoo? Safety Guide

 Your tattoo healing process determines when swimming becomes safe.
 During the first week, your tattoo will weep plasma and ink, forming scabs that protect the healing skin underneath.
 Never swim during this critical phase.

 Week 1-2: The tattoo is still an open wound.
 Pool water can introduce bacteria and cause serious infections.
-The chlorine will also cause intense stinging and potential chemical burns.
+The chlorinated water will also sting and irritate the broken, healing skin.

 Week 2-3: Scabs begin falling off naturally, but the skin underneath remains tender and vulnerable.
 Light exposure to chlorinated water should still be avoided.